rw-dalai/javascript-introduction/10_JavaScript-Language.md

 ### Functions

 In JavaScript, `functions` are used to perform a specific task or calculate a value.
+Let's think of them as `reusable code`.

 - **Create a Function**: Using the `function` keyword. `function name() { ... }`